wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Description ==

 TOP RATED PLUGIN for Login Page Customization!!!
 Customize completely your WordPress Login Screen and Dashboard easily.
 Add your company logo to login screen, change background images, colors, styles etc. Customize your Dashboard footer text also for complete branding.
+Now faster and better db performance!

+New*: Import/Export Settings feature available!
-New*: Spanish Translation available!
+New*: French, Spanish Translation available!

 Fastest support for the plugin.
 If you have any queries, visit the WordPress [support forum](http://wordpress.org/support/plugin/erident-custom-login-and-dashboard).